-Means your average regular income for the consecutive 12-month period immediately preceding the date of your disability.
+Means your average regular income (expressed monthly) for the consecutive 12-month period immediately preceding the date of your disability.

-If you are self-employed and not earning a readily identifiable monthly salary or wage amount, we may determine your predisability income based on your average regular income for the latest financial year preceding the date of your disability.
+If you're self-employed and not earning a readily identifiable monthly salary or wage amount, we may determine your predisability income based on your average regular income for the latest financial year preceding the date of your disability.